alphagov/govuk-developer-docs/source/manual/alerts/rebooting-machines.html.md

 To reboot the primary, you'll need to [step the current primary down](/manual/mongo-db-commands.html#step-down-the-primary) so that it becomes a secondary machine.
 You're then free to reboot it as above.

+### Rebooting `monitoring` machines

+Before rebooting, post a message in the `#govuk-2ndline-tech` channel in case anyone is looking at the alerts.

+SSH into the machine and run `sudo reboot`.
+The Icinga alerts will be temporarily unavailable.
+Whilst the machine is coming back up this will trigger a number of smokey loop errors which will resolve themselves in half an hour.

 ### Rebooting `rabbitmq` machines

 There are 3 RabbitMQ virtual machines in a cluster.
 You reboot one machine at a time.
 You should only reboot the RabbitMQ machines in-hours.